 - Be ready and willing to discuss feedback from your interviewers.
 Try to anticipate and dispel any reservations they might have throughout the interview.

 Check out AND’s Jobseeker Toolkit for more tips and resources.

 About PACE Mentoring

 More and more students, jobseekers and employers are experiencing the benefits of the PACE Mentoring program.
-In the last season, 117 people from 14 leading Australian organisations volunteered to mentor more than 100 jobseekers with disability to achieve their career goals.
+In the last season, 117 people from 14 leading Australian organisations mentored more than 100 jobseekers with disability towards achievement of their career goals.